chimie-paristech-CTM/CyPRuS/README.md

 ## Getting Started
 ### Setting up the environment
 #### General setup (regression models + RDKit descriptors, RDKit fingerprints, Morgan fingerprints)
-To set up the environment in order to run all the notebooks and scripts (with the exception of the CheMeleon_GNN folder's content):
+To set up the environment in order to run all the notebooks and scripts (with the exception of the CheMeleon folder's content):
 ```bash
 conda env create -f environment.yml
 ```